oscarvargash/CFP_Mapping/README.md

 plot(Genus_species$decimalLongitude, Genus_species$decimalLatitude)
 ```
 ## Build a initial base map
-Now we can set our basemap along with the bounding box, the following figure shows how the bounding box is set.
+Now we can set our basemap along with the bounding box, the following figure shows how the bounding box is set
 ![smaller_xy](https://user-images.githubusercontent.com/99222277/153784782-0c2c3247-f20d-4d8b-8191-0742a47a721f.png)

+We suggest changing the values to encompass the range of the species and its proximity to the CFP.

 ```
 basemap <-  get_map(location = c(-140, -60, -32, 60), zoom = 3)